 In the four years of its existence, the FA programme has created a collaborative network with over one hundred alumni.
 The wide scope of generated ideas reflects the breadth of places and fields they come from, here two alumni reflect on their journey.

-Future Architecture members and 2018 alumni as well as the followers of Future Architecture have selected 22 ideas from the 357 received at Call for Ideas 2019.
-Their authors will be invited to the Creative Exchange 2019, where they will present their ideas on Future Architecture and get the chance to become a part of Future Architecture programme of events ...
+Future Architecture members and 2018 alumni selected 21 ideas from the 357 received at Call for Ideas 2019.
+The authors will be invited to the Matchmaking Conference as part of Creative Exchange 2019 taking place from 13-15 February 2019 at Museum of Architecture and Design (MAO), Ljubljana, where they will present their ideas on Future Architecture and get the chance ...

 Followers of the Future Architecture website and social media have selected their favourite idea for 2019, while we received a record breaking number of votes!

 The forth Call for Ideas received record breaking 357 applications by 704 creatives from 60 countries.

 Tirana is a city that responds to particular needs both architecturally and in its urban form, giving rise to rapid spatial developments that reflect the new conditions and needs.
 We take a walk with Saimir Kristo, a Vice-Dean of the Faculty of Architecture and Design at POLIS University and curator of Tirana Architecture/ Design Week.

 Join the discussion, browse, select and vote for ideas of 2019.

 Future Architecture Fair provides a forum for architects or architecture offices, institutions, curators and other professionals to present their projects, meet partners and stay abreast of the latest developments in architecture.
 Do not miss the opportunity to connect with Future Architecture audience!